 and poor self-rated health were also significantly linked to

 sleep problems.
 (4) Sleep, perceived stress, and anxiety contribute to chronic low back pain.
-Fortunately, sleep quality is able to mediate anxiety, making sleep a reasonable
+Fortunately, sleep quality is able to mediate anxiety, making sleep a practical

 recommendation in the treatment plan.
 (5)

 CONTACT Manchester Chiropractic & Sports Injuries

 Back Doctors Podcast with Dr. Michael Johnson as he discusses

 his use of Cox® Technic Flexion Distraction to deliver

 relieving treatment for his arm pain and numbness that was preventing